BoHuangLab/Transfer-Learning-Denoising/README.md

 ### Prerequisites

 The code was developed using the following dependencies.
-Mileage may vary with future version, especially with future versions of [Keras](https://www.pyimagesearch.com/2019/10/21/keras-vs-tf-keras-whats-the-difference-in-tensorflow-2-0/) and [TensorFlow](https://www.tensorflow.org/guide/effective_tf2).
+Mileage may vary with future version, especially with [future versions of Keras](https://www.pyimagesearch.com/2019/10/21/keras-vs-tf-keras-whats-the-difference-in-tensorflow-2-0/), [as well as TensorFlow](https://www.tensorflow.org/guide/effective_tf2).

 - ```Python==3.6```
 - ```Keras==2.2.4```